-Professor Takekuma Hisao, delivering the report
+Professor Takekuma Hisao, delivering a report

-Professor Wu Zunmin made a conclusion to the reports of Associate Professor Shen Ye and Professor Takekuma Hisao, and expressed opinions on the impact of population policy and education development.
-Afterwards, Professors Shen Xiaomin, Associate Professor Li Lin, and Associate Professor Ma Lihua shared their feelings in the Sino-Japanese exchanges and had a discussion with the professors of Kyushu University on the theme of teacher education, including interdisciplinary research, the Five One-Hundred education mode (one hundred innovative entrepreneurial activities, one hundred student associations, one hundred extracurricular research projects, one hundred social professional volunteer activities, one hundred principle “shadow”), the cultivation of students in the Fonian Innovative Educational Researchers Cultivation Project of our school, the cultivation of English for teachers in primary and secondary schools, the ratio of the number of graduate students and undergraduates, etc.
+Professor Wu Zunmin made a conclusion on the two reports, and expressed opinions on the impact of population policy and education development.
+Afterwards, Professor Shen Xiaomin, Associate Professor Li Lin, and Associate Professor Ma Lihua shared their experiences in the Sino-Japanese exchanges and had a discussion with the professors of Kyushu University on the theme of teacher education, including interdisciplinary research, ECNU’s Five One-Hundred practical education modes (one hundred innovative entrepreneurial activities, one hundred student associations, one hundred extracurricular research projects, one hundred social professional volunteer activities, one hundred “shadow principle”), ECNU’s Fonian Innovative Educational Researchers Cultivation Project, English teachers’ cultivation for primary and secondary schools, and the ratio of the number of graduate students and undergraduates, etc.